 1. “What’s been different?”

 Before you say anything to your partner, first ask this to yourself.
 Something is off, but it helps to figure out exactly what.
-It could be getting slammed at work for either one of you, an upcoming family visit, or that you haven’t had a babysitter since pre-pandemic.
+It could be getting slammed at work for either one of you, an upcoming family visit, or that you haven’t been able to find a babysitter for months.
 When you consider your partner’s perspective, you naturally pause, become more reflective and come into the conversation with both empathy and details.
 That’s necessary.
 “When you can name it, you can address something,” Epstein says.

 2. “I have something to talk about.
 Can we find a good time?”